tjwlucas/haxe-graphql-server/README.md

 ## Quickstart

-To set up and run a new GarphQL server, you will need to install this package:
+To set up and run a new GraphQL server, you will need to install this package:
 ```
 haxelib install graphql-server-php
 ```